nyu-acsys/drift/Overview.md

 ```
 usage: ./drift.exe [-file <file path>] [-domain <Oct/Polka_st/Polka_ls/PolkaGrid>] [-thold <true/false>] [-prop <file name>] [-trace-len <num>] [-if-part <true/false>] [-io-effects <true/false>] [-ev-trans <true/false>] [-cps-convert <true/false>] [-tuple-convert <true/false>] [-out <num:[0,2]>] [-debug] [-bt]
   -file : Input file path
   -domain : Abstract domain specification (Oct/Polka_st/Polka_ls/PolkaGrid).
 "Oct" stands for the Octagon domain.
-"Polka_st" stands for the strict Polyhedra domain.
-"Polka_ls" stands for the loose Polyhedra domain.
+"Polka_st" stands for the strict-Polyhedra domain.
+"Polka_ls" stands for the loose-Polyhedra domain.
-  "PolkaGrid" stands for the grid-polyhedra domain - a product domain composed with the loose Polyhedra and Grid domains.
+  "PolkaGrid" stands for the grid-polyhedra domain - a product domain composed of the loose-Polyhedra and Grid domains.
   -thold : Use widening with thresholds (Plain widening is default).
 Increases precision, but also increases running time.
 Note: not supported for PolkaGrid domain.
   -if-part : Partition traces on if tokens.
 Increases precision, but also increases running time.
   -trace-len : Number of call-sites and if-partitions (if enabled) remembered.
 0 -> not context sensitive.
 Increasing this increases precision, but also increases running time.